Skip to content

 String peek = tasks.peek();

-offer, poll, peek, size, offerAll, bounded poll(int), drain, drainTo, plus async variants.
-Embedded QueueStore exists as an SPI, but snapshot/restart parity is not production-supported until queue restore, rollback, and duplicate/lost item failure windows are certified.
+Supported operations: offer, poll, poll(Duration), take(), peek, size, offerAll, bounded poll(int), drain, drainTo, and async variants.
+Embedded QueueStore exists as an SPI, but snapshot/restart parity is not production-supported until queue restore, rollback, and duplicate/lost item failure windows are release-validated.

 LoomSet<String> tags = client.getSet("tags");